-The enhanced federal funding provides California with an opportunity to make substantial investments in the programs that serve our most vulnerable Californians, including populations that are aging, disabled, homeless, and those with severe behavioral health needs.

-These investments further bolster the investments made in health and human services programs as part of the 2021 state budget which are designed to begin addressing the health, economic, and racial inequities that were exacerbated by the pandemic.
+Of the 29 initiatives originally presented, only one was denied by CMS.
+Therefore, at present, California focuses on 28 initiatives related to five categories of HCBS services.
+Notably, the enhanced federal funding provides California with an opportunity to make substantial investments in the programs that serve our most vulnerable Californians, including populations that are aging, disabled, and homeless, and those with severe behavioral health needs.
+These investments further bolster the investments made in health and human services programs as part of the 2021 state budget that are designed to begin addressing the health, economic, and racial inequities that were exacerbated by the COVID-19 pandemic.
 Collectively, these investments chart a path to a system where social services-such as housing supports, food and childcare-are linked to the health and behavioral health services.
-Furthermore, these services are person-centered and address the social, cultural and linguistic needs of the individuals they serve.
+Because these services are person-centered, they will help address the social, cultural and linguistic needs of the individuals they serve.
 Finally, these proposals independently help bolster critical safety net programs that support and empower Californians.
-Taken together, these investments advance the health and wellbeing of all